American Veterans Disabled for Life Memorial: Third revised design

 The second major change to the memorial's design involved the glass walls and bronze artwork.
-Placed on the northern edge of the southern gingko tree grove, these four freestanding glass walls—now called "Voices of Veterans"—would not only contain quotations and other inscriptions but also photo-realistic images of disabled veterans.
+Placed on the northern edge of the southern ginkgo tree grove, these four freestanding glass walls—now called "Voices of Veterans"—would not only contain quotations and other inscriptions but also photo-realistic images of disabled veterans.
 Each glass wall consisted of 17 or 18 panels, with each panel 4 ft wide, 8 to 9 ft high, and 2.25 in thick.
 A 0.5 in gap between each panel permitted the movement of air.
 About 30 quotations would be used.
 The images would depict disabled veterans from the American Civil War to the present, although the quotations extended back to the American Revolutionary War.
 The number of rectangular bronze panels now numbered five, and they were to be placed behind some of the glass walls.
 These artworks passed light through to the glass walls as well as helped create a stronger visual element than glass alone.
 Trees in the grove would have their limbs removed up to a height of about 10 to 12 ft to provide visibility, and a planting bed about 8 ft deep behind the glass panels would discourage anyone from approaching them from behind.
 Kirkland said that as the bronze panels evolved, both veterans and DVLMF board members began questioning whether they effectively depicted the experiences of disabled veterans.
 It became clear that a more photo-realistic approach was needed, but this could only be accommodated by the glass panels.
 The designers realized that glass panels with only quotations was not dynamic enough, and that the bronze elements would help present the idealized elements that the photo-realistic images could not.

 Several small changes were also made to the rest of the memorial.
 The overall size of the reflecting pool was reduced to just 150 ft in length.
 The height of the pool was raised so it was about 10 in off the ground, which gave the pool a more "honorific" quality.
 The reflecting pool was designed to be drained in winter, leaving a flat expanse of stone.
 The "Walls of Loss" was now called the "Wall of Gratitude", and designers said it would be 14 ft high.
 The northern segment of this wall would not only contain the name of the memorial, but also include several quotations and the seals of each branch of the armed services as well.